Prescriptions: how to save money on your medicines and beat the price hikes

-If you pay for your prescriptions, then there is a risk you may be paying too much.
-But with high inflation, which has seen energy prices (opens in new tab) and food costs remain high (opens in new tab), saving on your medicine could make a big difference to the cash in your pocket.
+With skyrocketing inflation, which has seen energy prices and food costs remain high, saving on essential medicines could make a big difference to the cash in your pocket.

 The study, based on figures from the NHS Business Services Authority, found that around 1.064 million people paid for at least 12 prescriptions over the financial year, with people purchasing an average of 16 items.